davidstone/isocpp/operator-spaceship/effect-of-operator-spaceship-on-the-standard-library.md

 ## Types that should get `operator<=>`, no change from current comparisons

 These types are all currently comparable.
-The only somewhat tricky decisions are in deciding whether to use a strong or weak comparison category.

 * `error_category`: `strong_ordering`
 * `error_code`: `strong_ordering`